 Push Partners are companies and organizations that are willing to partner with Public Health during large public health emergencies.
 Push Partners can serve a number of vital roles in an emergency.
 In a worst case biological terrorism scenario, Push Partners may help get life saving medication, with appropriate guidance from Public Health, to their staff and families.
 In events that are not public health emergencies, or where there is not a medication to give, Push Partners may be called upon to assist in sharing information with their staff and clients.

 Push Partners in the Portland metropolitan region include:

 Large employers - Private and public organizations with large numbers of staff on centrally located campuses.

 Disabilities, Access and functional needs service providers - Organizations which help people who cannot attend (such as residents of long term care facilities or prison inmates) or are unlikely to attend (the homeless population) public health medication distribution sites.
 Serves employees and their families plus clients in their care.

 Planned responders - Organizations with a written or implied role in emergency plans (includes first responders and critical infrastructure agencies).

-1. Our "Taking Care of Business" video (below) and tri-fold brochure provide a useful overview of the program.
+1. Our "Taking Care of Business" video and Protecting Your Organization During Public Health Emergencies brochure provide a useful overview for your convenience.

 Tools for Push Partners: